 12 of the Best Gluten Free Products: Things I Couldn’t be Without

-This little post contains the 12 gluten free products I absolutely would not want to be without.
-The stuff I’d be truly gutted to hear been discontinued.
+This post contains the 12 gluten free products I absolutely would not want to be without.
+The stuff I’d be truly gutted to hear its disappeared from our shelves.

-This list is specifically “gluten free aisle” products, not the normal aisle goodies.
+I’ve kept it specifically to “gluten free aisle” products, not the normal aisle goodies.
 They’ll be coming next 😉

 (2) Garofalo Pasta